King-Wuda/King-Wuda/README.md

 Frontend exxperience:
 - Reactjs, Nextjs, Moralis

-🔭 I’m currently working on a decntralised food marketplace.
+🔭 I’m currently working on a decentralised food marketplace.

 📫 How to reach me: mashabaindustriesllc@gmail.com